gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ### 4. Change query to use `StaticQuery`

-Since layout is no longer special, you now need to make use of v2’s StaticQuery feature.
+Since layout is no longer special, you now need to make use of v2’s [StaticQuery feature](/docs/static-query/).

-> TODO: document StaticQuery and link to it from here

 Replacing a layout's query with `StaticQuery`: